Which analyst expects Eastern Bankshares Inc. (EBC) to perform well in the near future? - The Dwinnex

-As of close of business last night, Eastern Bankshares Inc.’s stock clocked out at $12.14, down -1.54% from its previous closing price of $12.33.
-In other words, the price has decreased by -$0.19 from its previous closing price.
-On the day, 630611 shares were traded.
-EBC stock price reached its highest trading level at $12.46 during the session, while it also had its lowest trading level at $11.99.
+In the latest session, Eastern Bankshares Inc. (NASDAQ: EBC) closed at $11.86 up 2.15% from its previous closing price of $11.61.
+In other words, the price has increased by $+0.25 from its previous closing price.
+On the day, 1048347 shares were traded.
+EBC stock price reached its highest trading level at $11.89 during the session, while it also had its lowest trading level at $11.34.

 Top 5 EV Tech Stocks to Buy for 2023